Four Reasons Running Can Help With Your Alcohol Addiction

 It’ll help you set up a daily routine

 In recovery from any addiction, having a daily routine is hugely important.
 It’ll bring structure to your life.
-In rehab, you’re encouraged to have a routine throughout the day, from waking up and having breakfast at the same time, to having a set bedtime.
+In a Hollywood Hills rehab, you’re encouraged to maintain a consistent routine throughout the day, from waking up and enjoying breakfast at the same time, to winding down with a set bedtime.
+This structured approach fosters stability and supports your journey to wellness in a serene and supportive environment.
+Running can also be part of that structure.
+Giving you a period in the day where you know you’re going to get some exercise, some alone time, and most likely some fresh air too.

 It’ll reduce stress & improve mental health